Deltares-research/SPUIS/docs/source/tutorial.rst

 An input file that contains the schematization of the discharge sluice consists of roughly three sections:
 1. Boundary conditions: calculation method and a discharge and downstream water level for each model run
 2. Slices: divide the discharge sluice into slices that capture changes in the lateral profile of the discharge sluice
-3. Profiles: define profiles that describe the geometry in the slices
+3. Profiles: define profiles that describe the geometry of the slices

-The set-up of this input file is explained step by step for each of these sections.

 Defining the boundary conditions
 --------------------------------